- What is your style as a psychotherapist?

 How much do you charge?

 I am glad to discuss my rates with you by phone.
-The cost varies, depending upon the services for which you are looking.
 I am aware of the value of your dollars and do everything on my end to maximize the value you get for your money.

 Do you take my Insurance?